BACK

 1. Landlord Serves an Eviction Notice

-When a tenant violates the lease in any way (e.g., nonpayment, property damage, illegal activity on the premises, etc.), the landlord must first serve the tenant a written Georgia eviction notice:
+When a tenant violates the lease in any way (e.g., nonpayment, property damage, illegal activity on the premises, etc.), the landlord must first serve the tenant a written Georgia eviction notice.
+The type of notice required depends on the circumstances of the eviction:

 • Lease Violation Notice: Unspecified notice to cure or quit.
 Georgia eviction laws also do not specify how much time landlords should give tenants to fix a violation before filing for eviction.
 However, landlords should generally serve the tenant written notice and provide a reasonable period to cure the violation, as well as specifying the policy they follow in the lease agreement (OCGA § 44-7-50).

 • Unconditional Notice to Quit: Immediate.
-If a tenant breaks the law or commits a severe violation, the landlord can file for eviction immediately thereafter.
+If a tenant breaks the law or commits a severe violation, the landlord can file for eviction immediately after demanding possession of the property.

-There is no mandatory number of days’ notice the landlord must provide before they file an eviction action in any of the above cases.
+There is no mandatory number of days' notice the landlord must provide before they file an eviction action for a lease violation or illegal activity.
 This means the landlord could file an eviction action immediately after delivering the notice; however, three to five days’ notice is typical (OCGA § 44-7-50).

 For all evictions, the landlord may recover actual damages and reasonable attorney’s fees.